Why use a multi-stakeholder approach?

 How to become a member

-Applications are submitted in writing to the Secretariat.
-Applicants need to demonstrate how they meet their pillar entry criteria.
-The Steering Committee, in consultation with members, review the application.
+Applications are assessed during two annual windows.
+Therefore, all applications must be submitted in writing by March 31 or September 15.
+Applicants need to demonstrate how they meet the entry criteria.
+The Steering Committee, in consultation with members, reviews the application and requests additional information, if needed.
 An applicant may contact the Secretariat to check the status of an application at any time during the process.

 2018 Annual Plenary Meeting – Summary Report from Participating Organizations